 Full Day - £23

 There will be be a 10% discount for all siblings on the above sessions.

 Invoices will be issued weekly or monthly in advance.
-Your balance is required to be paid by the date stated on the invoice.
+Payment is required in full by the due date shown on the invoice.

 Persistent late payments may result in your child’s place being withdrawn.

-If, for any reason you have problems or queries with your bill, please do not hesitate to inform the Club Manager and the matter will be dealt with confidentially.
+If for any reason you have any problems or queries with your bill, please do not hesitate to inform the Club Manager and the matter will be dealt with confidentially.

 COLLECTION FROM SCHOOL

-LiveWires staff will escort all children attending Breakfast and After School sessions to and from the School.
+LiveWires staff will escort all Reception, Year 1 and Year 2 children attending Breakfast and After school sessions to and from the school.